 - Procedure for Appeal altered: The Opposing Party has to deposit 50% of the amount ordered by the District Commission before filing an appeal to the State Consumer Disputes Redressal Commission, as opposed to the earlier maximum amount of Rs.
 25,000/-, as the old ceiling has been made redundant.

 - Inclusion of E-commerce transactions: Under the 2019 Act, E-commerce transactions are included for adjudication under direct sales.

 - Mediation as an ADR: Under the 2019 Act, Mediation has been introduced as an alternate mode of dispute resolution.

 - Augmented Penalties: In the New Act, the CCPA imposes a penalty of up to Rs.
 1,000,000 on a producer or an endorser, for a false or deceiving advertisement, as also a sentence for imprisonment for up to two years is provided for.
 A repeat offender may get penalised Rs.
 5,000,000 and face imprisonment of up to 5 (five) years.

 Way ahead with the 2019 Act

-As consumers cannot examine the goods in move-away selling, the vendor has all-encompassing obligations to disclose information about his products and the consumer has the right of withdrawal in many cases, which is really a good protection for the consumer.
-The 2019 Act establishes central regulator viz the Central Consumer Protection Authority (CCPA), to tackle issues related to consumer rights, unfair trade practices, misleading advertisements and imposes penalties for selling damaged or simulated products.
+As consumers cannot examine the goods in move-away selling, the vendor has an all-encompassing obligation to disclose information about his products and the consumer has the right of withdrawal in many cases, which is a good protection for the consumer.
+The 2019 Act establishes central regulator viz. the Central Consumer Protection Authority (CCPA), to tackle issues related to consumer rights, unfair trade practices, misleading advertisements and imposes penalties for selling damaged or simulated products.
 Therefore, it is believed that the new Act gives stringent measures and stiffens existing rules to safeguard the consumer.